 London is special.
-It’s one of those cities that despite hundreds of stays between work commitments and leisure visits still gives me energy and joy!
-That’s why even this winter i couldn’t resist and decided to spend there a few days just before Christmas, when its magic is complete for the pleasure of tourists, but also for its citizens.
+It’s one of those cities that, despite hundreds of stays between work commitments and leisure visits, still gives me energy and joy!
+That’s why even this winter I couldn’t resist and decided to spend there a few days just before Christmas when its magic is complete for the pleasure of tourists, but also its citizens.

 Christmas in London

-For a full immersion in London Christmas atmosphere there are various spots not to be missed, though clearly they are not all for all tastes… for instance the most famous one is not for me:
+For full immersion in London Christmas atmosphere, there are various spots not to be missed, though clearly, they are not all for all tastes… for instance, the most famous one is not for me:

-- Winter Wonderland in Hyde Park is an attraction themed park, with Christmas market, ice skating rink and various performances which can be accessed at the Marble Arch tube station high.
-Admission is free and the queue on the lawn in front is truly impressive, as the ads spread from the speakers, like “drunk people will not have access to attractions and an alcohol test is required at the entrance.
-If you are drunk please leave the queue now”.
-The only way to skip the queue is to book for a performance.
+- Winter Wonderland in Hyde Park is an attraction-themed park, with a Christmas market, ice skating rink, and various performances, which can be accessed at the Marble Arch tube station high.
+Admission is free, and the queue on the lawn in front is truly impressive, as the ads spread from the speakers, like “drunk people will not have access to attractions, and an alcohol test is required at the entrance.
+If you are drunk, please leave the queue now”.
+The only way to skip the queue is to book for performance.

 I absolutely love:

 - the windows and the lights of Regent Street, where we could not skip a visit at Hamleys and where it was hard not to rob the LEGO department !!!
 I was not as excited as the hundreds of delighted screaming children on each floor, but…

 - the Covent Garden Market, decorated on a grand scale and filled with the aroma of mulled wine mixed with the smell of roasted chestnuts and peanuts that seem to come out from the pages of a book.
 Here opera singers and musicians perform one after the other on the stairs to take advantage of the acoustics

 - Christmas choirs accompanying passersby all around Trafalgar Square, the food stalls, and street performers along the Thames, especially in the stretch between Waterloo Bridge and Blackfriars Bridge